PacktPublishing/Cloud-native-Application-Development-with-Java-EE/Section-3/cluster-schedule/README.md

 ## Video 3.3: Clustered Scheduling and Coordination with EJBs

+Scheduled tasks can easily be implemented using automatic or programmatic timer EJBs.
+Depending on the requirements you may want to execute the scheduled tasks as a cluster singleton only.
+So you need to coordinate the instances and use a distributed data structure like a distributed lock.

 ### Step 1: Multiple deployments with Docker Compose

 To simulate a clustered deployment we are going to start the same service as two individual containers.